sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-div-and-span/README.md

 </div>
 ```

-When content is structured, we can target specific parts of it.
-This helps with styling and programming them.
+When content is structured you can target specific parts of it, which helps with styling and programming it.

 ## Block and Inline Content